ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)

 [personal profile] ysabetwordsmith

-As much as we love Dreamwidth, no one platform can be all things to all people. [personal profile] cyare has a great list of links including a bunch of tutorial for Pillowfort.
+As much as we love Dreamwidth, no one platform can be all things to all people. [profile] cyare has a great list of links including a bunch of tutorial for Pillowfort.
 If that's a platform you're considering as Tumblr replacement, go check out the links.

 soc_puppet: A photo of a black slug in the grass seemingly turning to look at the viewer; it is captioned "Live Slug Reaction" in a way that mimics "Live Tucker Carlson Reaction" (Live Slug Reaction)